syw2014/DeepNLP-models/README.md

 and the introduction about this model in [here](https://github.com/syw2014/DeepNLP-models/blob/master/docs/dssm.md).

 ### Text Search <a name="text_search"></a>
 Here we try to complete this task with another approach called $Deep Search$.
-In the current version we havn't add complicated algorithms, we just use word embedding and [Faiss](https://github.com/facebookresearch/faiss.git), embedding to encode query and answers, and faiss speed search related answers.
+In the current version we havn't add complicated algorithms, we just use word embedding and [Faiss](https://github.com/facebookresearch/faiss.git), encoding query and answers to embedding, and search with vectors, faiss speed search related answers.
 This may also can be a simple way to do QA, but the result may not very good.Check [here](https://github.com/syw2014/DeepNLP-models/blob/master/codes/TextSearch/deep_search.py) to find module.

 - [ ] Add implementation ideas of this parts
 - [ ] Collect more QA data
 - [ ] Implement service for Query search.

+### Keyword Search <a name="keyword_search"></a>
+Keyword search also call string match, it's a classical problem, in our scenario we use keyword search for text detect that we want to find which text or document can not be showing to user.I have implemented two version with c/c++ and python, C++ version was implemented from scratch, pytho version designed with pyahocorasich package.For detail please check [here]()

 ### Document Classification <a name="doc_classify"></a>
 - [ ] Add Descriptions